Sonos soundbars are an excellent option for getting better audio from your TV.

 There may be others if you look around.

-Check the manual for your device – or just try both and see which works.
+Some players may only send 5.1 audio through the optical/coaxial output, not HDMI – check the manual for your device – or just try both and see which works.

 The Xbox One X and Xbox One S can transcode DTS 5.1 to Dolby Digital 5.1 via the HDMI or optical outputs.

-The PS4 can also transcode DTS to Dolby Digital via the optical output only.
+The PS4 can also transcode DTS to Dolby Digital via the optical output, but the PS5 has removed this feature.

 Final point.
 If you connect the player directly to the TV, the TV's audio output may downmix any surround audio to stereo.

-If so, you may need to buy a switch to send both the TV and player audio into the single soundbar audio input.
+If so, you may need to buy a switch to send the TV and player audio into the single soundbar audio input.

 It can get complicated…